 Even if you spare no time and expense in giving your dog the best possible care, keeping them as healthy as possible with nutritious food, long walks, a cozy place to sleep, and plenty of love and affection, the day will inevitably come when it is time for you to say goodbye.

-I want you to have the information you need to recognize when that time is near so you can better prepare for it (but trust me: I do not like thinking about this fact any more than you do!)
+I want you to have the information to help you recognize when your dog is dying of old age so you can better prepare for it.

 There are plenty of other circumstances outside of the normal aging process that could lead to death in younger dogs (such as accidents, malnutrition, or illness), but we are already tackling enough here just by looking at natural death.
 I won’t break your heart any more than I have to by tackling those other sad circumstances!